dune3d/dune3d-docs/simple-part.rst

  - Constrain the construction circle's diameter
  - Constrain the bottom line of the hexagon to be horizontal
  - Constrain the horizontal and vertical distance from the top-left point of the face

+with **selecting corresponding points** and open the  **context menu** (right-click).

-After these steps, the sketch should look like this:
+The sketch should look like this:

 .. image:: images/tutorial/sketch2-constrained.png